Issue

 -

-If your device has been rooted, the yellow alert notification will appear on the main screen.
-Tap the Rooted device notification and read the information about the rooted device.
+If your device is rooted, a yellow alert notification will appear on the main screen.
+For more information, tap the Rooted device notification.

 Enable rooted device notification in ESET Endpoint Security for Android